konspyre/avrrrinator/hardware/revB/README.md

 ### Alternative connector for Bus Pirate to Avrrrinator Rev. B

+Exchanging the Bus Pirate <-> Avrrrinator connector for these two items allows the Avrrrinator PCB to be located further away from the Bus Pirate.
+This was the method used in early prototypes (it isn't recommended since things just end up flopping everywhere).

 | Quantity | Description | Part number |
 | -------- | ----------- | ----------- |
 | 1        | 10-pin IDC cable | [Adafruit: 370](adafru.it/370) |